NewMediaCaucus/nmc-website/README.md

 ## Workflow Proposal

 Kirby relies on four main folders: kirby, media, site, and content.
-In order to keep our repo from getting too big, we'll use .gitignore to exclude the media and content folders (with one or two individual file exceptions).
+To keep our repo from getting too big, we'll use .gitignore to exclude the media and content folders (with one or two individual-file exceptions).

 The dev team should install: